-Significant assumptions used in the income approach include: management's forecasted cash flows, including estimated future revenue growth rates and margins, discount rates, and terminal value.
+Significant assumptions used in the income approach include: management's forecasted cash flows, including estimated future revenue growth rates and margins, discount rate, and terminal value.
 Forecasts of future revenue growth and margins are based on management's best estimates.
 Actual results and forecasts of revenue growth and margins for our Sensia reporting unit may be impacted by its concentration within the Oil & Gas industry and with its customer base.
 Demand for Sensia hardware and software products, solutions, and services is sensitive to industry volatility and risks, including those related to commodity prices, supply and demand dynamics, production costs, geological activity, and political activities.
-Discount rates are determined using a weighted average cost of capital adjusted for risk factors specific to the reporting unit, with comparison to market and industry data.
-The terminal value is estimated following the common methodology of calculating the present value of estimated perpetual cash flow beyond the last projected period assuming constant discount and long-term growth rates.
+The discount rate is determined using a weighted average cost of capital adjusted for risk factors specific to the reporting unit, including risks associated with our above market revenue growth assumptions, historical performance, and industry-specific and economic factors.
+The terminal value is estimated following the common methodology of calculating the present value of estimated perpetual cash flow beyond the last projected period assuming constant discount and longterm growth rates.
 Significant assumptions used in the market multiples approach include selection of the comparable public companies and calculation of the appropriate market multiples.